-We learned in our baby-step approach that eating your lunch or dinner mindfully without watching TV is one factor that might prevent obesity.
-Another important aspect is where your TV is located.
+We learned in our baby-step approach that eating your lunch or dinner mindfully without media is one factor that might prevent obesity.
+Another important aspect is where your TV or computer is located.

 Did you know that having a bedroom TV increases your risk for discontinuing other healthy habits?
 A bedroom TV often leads to fewer regular family meals and decreased hours of sleep, independent of total TV viewing time.
 Both short sleep duration (Week #3 Challenge) and lack of regular family meals lead to weight gain and obesity.

 That’s why the task for this week is short but very efficient:

 Ban TV or computers from your and your kid’s bedrooms – now and forever!
 If you can’t remove it immediately at least stop watching television in your bedrooms!

 During week 2, cut down screen time and increase your activity level while watching your preferred series and shows.

 Choose your favorite TV shows and mark them in your calendar, if they have fixed dates.
 In this week don’t spend more than an hour of television in your daily spare time.

 Here are some tips to help increase your activity level:

 Iron: Carry the ironing board and iron out into the living room and turn that dreary task into something that’s a little more bearable.

 Fold laundry: You hardly even notice the time when you fold the clothes during a favorite show.